 If you can commit to these conditions, and the other course agrees to the simultaneous enrollment, the Administrative Board will consider petitions for simultaneous enrollment.
 Contact Alessandra DeLucas (firstname.lastname@example.org), who can provide the required statement for petitioning the Administrative Board.

 Accommodations for students with special requirements

 We will happily accommodate any student with special requirements.
-Students needing academic adjustments or accommodations because of a documented disability should contact the FAS Accessible Education Office (AEO) to obtain a Faculty Letter, and speak with one of the instructors by the end of the second week of the term.
+Students needing academic adjustments or accommodations because of a documented disability should contact the FAS Accessible Education Office (AEO) to obtain a Faculty Letter, and then contact Alessandra DeLucas (email@example.com) by the end of the second week of the term.
 Failure to do so may result in our inability to respond in a timely manner.
 All discussions will remain confidential.